cs1060f25/joshmysore-hw3/README.md

-# Donate Impact
+# ScaleTilt

-A comprehensive political donation prototype built with Vite + React + TypeScript.
-This application helps users find the most impactful candidates for their political donations based on their priorities and preferences.
+A modern political donation platform that helps users find the most impactful candidates for their political donations based on data-driven analysis and their personal priorities.

 **Developer:** Josh Mysore
 **GitHub:** [cs1060f25](https://github.com/cs1060f25)